► New Cayman GT4 driven

 Helping in this regard is a mechanical limited-slip differential and torque vectoring with traction and stability control, that can be turned off in two stages.
 You’ve got sort-of off and very off.
 Although Porsche says you won’t be any slower with it on, and that tallies with our experience.
 This, like the rest of the car, it feels like it’s working with you, rather than messing with your enjoyment of the 718 Cayman GT4.

 Hauling the GT4 to a stop are a set of beefy aluminium monobloc brake callipers with normal discs, or carbon ceramic rotors as an option.
 The latter resist fade as well as you’d expect and require a firm push to unlock their full potential, meaning plenty of modulation at the top of the pedal.

 What’s it like to drive?

-Our experience of the GT4 has so far been limited to Scotland’s Knockhill Circuit, a short but daunting track full of blind corners, rollercoaster elevation change and floaty crests.
+Our first experience of the GT4 was at Scotland’s Knockhill Circuit, a short but daunting track full of blind corners, rollercoaster elevation changes and floaty crests.
 One particular unsighted uphill right requires you to commit to a line over a huge off-camber kerb, and simply hope the rest of the track is where you left it.
 Also, it had been raining on-and-off all day and we were chasing a professional driver in a 911 GT3.

 It’s high praise, then, to say that during our 20 or so laps the Cayman felt entirely on our side.
 The addition of carbon bucket seats and a fire extinguisher in the passenger footwell might hint at an intimidating drive, but after barely a lap it felt like an old friend – managing to make you feel like a massive hero, while feeding back ways to find more grip and speed.
 An uncanny combination.